-The School of Graduate Studies issues the following grades.
+SNU Graduate Studies issues the following grades.
 While it is intended that this Catalog will remain in force during the period for which it is issued, the University reserves the right to make whatever changes in curricula or policies are necessary from time to time.